+If you struggle to lose weight, some medications contribute to weight gain.
 When taking medications, you and your doctor must jointly weigh the benefits against any risks.
 A common complaint associated with the use of certain commonly prescribed medications is weight gain.
-If you struggle with weight control, consider whether any of the following four medications could be exacerbating the issue.

 Contraceptives can cause temporary weight gain in women mostly due to fluid retention.
 For most people, this side effect goes away in a few months.
 However, the Depo-Provera shot is known to significantly affect weight gain in around 25% of women who take it.
 The shot can result in adding around 5% of the women’s original body weight, and usually takes place rather rapidly, within the first six months.

 Certain pills contain lower doses of estrogen, which can reduce side effects.
 The option for an intrauterine device (IUD) is popular, primarily because it is a long-lasting method, but also because many IUDs do not contain any hormones.
 Work with your physician to find alternatives to fit your needs if you are experiencing unwanted side effects of contraceptives.

 Beta blockers and angiotensin-receptor blockers are prescribed to treat blood pressure as well as migraines, but can make the metabolism sluggish and have been associated with a 5-7 pound weight gain.

 Vasodilators may be prescribed in cases when blood pressure hasn’t responded to other medications, but come with their own set of side effects, such as nausea, vomiting, and headache.
 Fortunately, several lifestyle factors can help lower blood pressure naturally.
 Losing excess weight, exercising regularly, eating a healthy diet, reducing caffeine, and managing stress can all help lower blood pressure if you have concerns about medications.